velartrill/velartrill.github.io/orig/spirals/addicted/seduction.md

 "That's horrible.
 Honor, I am so sorry."

 "I thought maybe things were finally gonna be okay, you know?"
-I can barely choke the words out between body-wracking sobs.
+I can barely get the words out.
+The emotion of it all is catching up to me.
 "I thought...
 I thought I'd f-finally h-have room to breathe.
 And now I have nowhere to go.
 Rose was my last shot.
 I've been treading water so long just to keep from drowning...
 God, I c-c-can't...
 I c-can't do this, I'm so tired, I can't...
 I don't know wh-what t-to do, I don't know where to g-go, I can't...
 God, I wish those fucking slavers *had* took me.
 At l-least they'd *feed* me, at least I wouldn't be sleeping on the street--"

 "You are *not* going to sleep on the street, Honor.
 Honor, look at me."